karakays/lfcs/README.md

 `pkill` sends signals to processes by filtering by name or user.
 `pgrep` is synopsis.
 Filters by name, owner, parent, time. pgrep -u root java  # list java processes owned by root

+### Chapter V. Package managers
+In general, two families of package managers can be considered.

+a. rpm...
+RedHat Package Management rpm is low-level package manager.
+Higher-level PMs based on it and manage dependencies.
+yum: in RedHat
+DNF: in Fedora
+zypper: in SUSE

+b.
+APT... advanced packaging tool dpkg is low-level package manager. apt-cache and apt-get is high-level PMs.